-On the other hand, look at Bothet, he has sharp thorns that are meant to break into anyone’s soul but also a way of betrayal is backstabbing someone that trust you, Judas did this exact same thing to Jesus trading him for a few pennies.
+“On the other hand, look at Bothet: He has sharp thorns meant to break into anyone’s soul, but also as a way of betrayal, backstabbing someone who trusts you.
+Judas did this exact thing to Jesus, trading him for a few pennies.

-But Xophur is something else and I do believe the fact he is dark-eyed could be meant to mask many other beings inside of him not necessarily demons but souls of condemned people which lead us to a demon called Legion also from the biblical times.
+“But Xophur is something else, and I do believe the fact that he is dark-eyed could be meant to mask many other beings inside of him—not necessarily demons but souls of condemned people, which leads us to a demon called Legion, also from biblical times.”

-Damn Leann, you’re really good at this.
-But can all this information help us defeat them or get rid of them?
+“Damn, Leann, you’re really good at this.
+But can all this information help us defeat them or get rid of them?”

-The Memento Mori book works hand-in-hand with the Soul Demonica book.
+“The Memento Mori book works hand-in-hand with the Soul Demonica book.
 How does this work?
-I will explain it to you later Sheryl and it’s also why the Memento is half-written in English and half in Italian.
+I will explain it to you later, Sheryl.
+It’s also why Memento Mori is half-written in English and half in Italian.

-There’s a lot of information not contained in the bible about dark angels that’s the reason I was a little surprised that these entities you saw were so willing to provide their names.
+“There’s a lot of information not contained in the Bible about dark angels.
+That’s the reason I was a little surprised that these entities you saw were so willing to provide their names.

-We could be dealing with these types of angels; they are stuck between good and evil… so we could say they’re half-demons and will try to manipulate you into performing certain special orders that will allow them to become a whole demon as it is upsetting for them to have good left in them.
+“We could be dealing with these types of angels; they are stuck between good and evil . . . so we could say they’re half-demons, and will try to manipulate you into performing certain special acts that will allow them to become a whole demon, as it is upsetting for them to have good left in them.

-Well so it seems just Bothet provided you with instructions… what about the other 2?
-Did they communicate with you in any other way?
+“Now, it seems just Bothet provided you with instructions . . . what about the other two?
+Did they communicate with you in any other way?”

-I said, no, there were no more instructions.
+I said, “No, there were no more instructions.”

-Ok, Sheryl, there must be a connection between these entities, there are no more instructions but there is more information we are missing definitely.
-So, our next step is going to Soul Demonica and seeing what is the connection between the books, by the way, these entities could be providing instructions in the future… so before that happens let’s do our research and get ready.The next day came and I had to run some errands, I left Leann home and I was heading to the supermarket I felt like somebody was in the co-pilot seat… I can describe it as a very weird feeling.
-I felt the air was heavy, almost hard to breathe all of sudden but this time I saw a shadow, part of the silhouette was like it had wings or something on its back and it was around 6 feet tall.
+“Okay, Sheryl, there must be a connection between these entities.
+There are no more instructions but there is definitely more information we are missing.
+So our next step is going to Soul Demonica to seeing what the connection is between the books.
+By the way, these entities could be providing instructions in the future . . . so before that happens, let’s do our research and get ready.”

+The next day came, and I had to run some errands.
+I left Leann at home and headed to the supermarket in my car.
+It immediately felt like somebody was in the passenger seat.
+I can describe it only as a very weird feeling.
+I felt the air was heavy, almost hard to breathe all of sudden, but this time I saw a shadow.
+Part of the silhouette had wings or something on its back and it was around six feet tall.

-Then I remember, Leann said something about dark angels, besides the description she found about the demons turned out to match perfectly to what I have witnessed.
+Then I remembered what Leann said about the dark angels.
+Her description turned out to match perfectly to what I witnessed.

-This time despite being able to look straight at the entity I couldn’t see anything physical just the shadow which, to be honest, was pretty scary, intimidating like it was staring at me with those invisible but angry eyes… after a while, I heard crystal clear:
+This time, despite being able to look straight at the entity, I couldn’t see anything physical, just the shadow which, to be honest, was pretty scary—intimidating, like it was staring at me with those invisible but angry eyes. . . .
+After a while, I heard crystal clear:

-Botherrot I am, our wrath is consuming… the more time you take the more that you waste…
+“Botherrot, I am.
+Our wrath is consuming . . . the more time you take, the more you waste. . . .”

-After this, it just vanished, but I could see in the seat there were holes… like it had big thorns in its back, I thought what the hell is this?
-I don’t think angels have thorns in their backs I just knew about wings, so maybe they weren’t angels after all?
+After this, it just vanished, but I could see in the passenger seat there were holes . . . like it’d had big thorns in its back.
+I thought, What the hell is this?
+I didn’t think angels had thorns in their backs.
+I just knew about wings, so maybe they weren’t angels, after all?